anderdobo/anderdobo/README.md

 - 👋 Hi, I’m @anderdobo
 - 👀 I’m interested in building to solve or improve solutions to problems/unmet needs
-- 🌱 I’m currently learning Python, NLP (Deeplearning.ai NLP Specialization)
+- 🌱 I’m currently learning Dart, Python, GAN (Deeplearning.ai GAN Specialization)
-- 💞️ I’m looking to collaborate on projects of mutual intereste
 - 📫 How to reach me.
-Twitter @andedobo.
+Twitter @anderdobo.

 <!---
 anderdobo/anderdobo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.